 South Coast Of NSW

 There is no other way to cut it, Mystery Bay Campground is pretty.
 Just over five hours from Sydney, this ocean-side campsite is perfect for the fam—and pup—who love a dip.
 Beach fishing is nearby and you can surf at the Bay itself or a beach nearby.
-Mystery Bay also has beautiful rocky coves and cliff heads, which your pooch mightn’t appreciate, but by golly your Insta followers will.
+Mystery Bay also has beautiful rocky coves and cliff heads, which your pooch mightn’t appreciate, but your Insta followers will.

 Coachwood Camping Area

 Chichester State Forest

 This one goes out to anyone whoever saw The Blue Lagoon and thought, ‘sounds great’.
-The Coachwood Camping Area, three and a half hours north west of Sydney, is remote and for the most part, accessible only by 4WD (2WD can work sometimes, but it can be difficult).
-The site sits on the Telegherry River and offers a rainforest setting with lagoon for paddling, doggy or otherwise.
-Got kids?
-Coachwood is a big hit for young’uns due to the river and all the activities it provides.
+The Coachwood Camping Area, three and a half hours north-west of Sydney, is remote and for the most part, accessible only by 4WD (2WD can work sometimes, but it can be difficult).
+The site sits on the Telegherry River and offers a rainforest setting with lagoon for paddling, dog or otherwise.

 Karuah River, Barrington Tops National Park

 These guys fully understand the term, ‘fur babies’.
 They know you love your dog and that there’s no such thing as too many hugs, kisses and photos of them.
-Appropriately, all 750 acres of their camping area is available to doggos on or off leash.
-The nearby Barrington Bar and Grill even has a ‘Hound’s Breath Café’ menu just for pets.
-It includes a ‘Pup a Chino’.
-We’re not crying, you are.
-Aside from shedding a tear over the ‘Pup A Chino’, you can enjoy walking trails and cool, mountain pools.
+Appropriately, all 750 acres of their camping area is available to dogs on or off-leash.
+The nearby Barrington Bar and Grill even has a "Hound’s Breath Café" menu just for pets.
+It includes a "Pup a Chino".
+You and your dog can also enjoy walking trails and cool, mountain pools.
 Most sites aren’t powered but there are hot showers and coin-operated laundry if you can’t grab a powered spot.
 Not into tents?
-Cabins are also available and are pet friendly.
-Seriously, these guys are the best.
+Cabins are also available and are pet-friendly.

 Turon River, Blue Mountains